SNGPL Rehabilitates 627-km Damaged Pipelines Last Year - UrduPoint

 SNGPL Rehabilitates 627-km Damaged Pipelines Last Year

-Sui Northern Gas Pipelines Limited (SNGPL) has rehabilitated around 627 kilometers old and damaged pipelines across its transmission network in Punjab and Khyber Pakhtunkhwa during the last fiscal year under the Unaccounted for Gas (UFG) reduction plan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 28th May, 2021 ) :Sui Northern Gas Pipelines Limited (SNGPL) has rehabilitated around 627 kilometers old and damaged pipelines across its transmission network in Punjab and Khyber Pakhtunkhwa during the last fiscal year under the Unaccounted for Gas (UFG) reduction plan.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 30th May, 2021 ) :Sui Northern Gas Pipelines Limited (SNGPL) has rehabilitated around 627 kilometres old and damaged pipelines across its transmission network in Punjab and Khyber Pakhtunkhwa during the last fiscal year under the Unaccounted for Gas (UFG) reduction plan.

 Besides, the company carried out around 1,008,886 underground and above-ground leakage-check surveys and rectified the defects without any delay, according to an official report available with APP.